WyattBlue/auto-editor/README.md

 - Individual media clips with `--export clip-sequence`

 ### Naming Timelines
-By default, auto-editor will name the timeline to "Auto-Editor Media Group" if the export supports naming.
+Some editors support naming timelines.
+By default, auto-editor will use the name "Auto-Editor Media Group".
+For `premiere` `resolve` and `final-cut-pro` export options, you can change the name with the following syntax.

 ```
+# for POSIX shells
 auto-editor example.mp4 --export 'premiere:name="Your name here"'

-auto-editor example.mp4 --export 'resolve:name="Your name here"'
+# for Powershell

-auto-editor example.mp4 --export 'final-cut-pro:name="Your name here"'
+auto-editor example.mp4 --export 'premiere:name=""Your name here""'

-# No other export options support naming
 ```

 ### Split by Clip